Bahawalpur church shooting: Background

 Non-Muslims are targeted in Pakistan by extremists.
 Since Pakistan backed the United States in the 2001 invasion of Afghanistan, terrorists are targeting Pakistani minorities, especially Christians.

 Shooting

-Six masked gunmen riding on three motorcycles bring out their AK 47 riffles which they were hiding in their bags and started shooting.
-At the time, around 100 people were inside church.
-They first killed the guard of the church at the gate and then entered the church and started firing on worshippers.
-While shooting, they were chanting slogans, "Afghanistan and Pakistan, graveyard of Christians" and were also chanting "Allah hu Akbar" (God is Great).
-They fired for 3 minutes, from 08:52 to 08:55 (UTC + 0:500).
+Six masked gunmen on three motorcycles brought out AK 47 rifles that they were hiding in their bags and started shooting when around 100 people were inside the church.
+They first killed the guard at the church gate and then entered the church and started shooting the worshippers.
+While shooting, they were chanting slogans, "Afghanistan and Pakistan, graveyard of Christians" and "Allah hu Akbar" (God is Great).
+They fired for three minutes, from 08:52 to 08:55 (UTC + 0:500).
 The assault left 18 people dead.

 Reactions

-The President of Pakistan, Pervez Musharraf said that he was saddened by killing of Christians and accused trained extremists of the attack.
+The President of Pakistan, Pervez Musharraf said that he was saddened by the killing of Christians and accused trained extremists of the attack.

 Two days after the attack, police launched a crackdown and captured 22 suspects.
-On 28 July 2002, 4 suspects belonging from Lashkar-e-Jhangvi who admitted to have committed the crime, were killed in an ambush.
+On 28 July 2002, 4 suspects belonging to Lashkar-e-Jhangvi, who admitted to having committed the crime, were killed in an ambush.